25 Awesome at-Home Raspberry Pi Project Ideas

 The purpose of this project is to create a desktop notification manager.

-Currently, it displays the number of pending emails, and fans on your Facebook and Twitter pages, as well as the number of pending Facebook notifications.
+The project demonstrated here shows the number of pending emails and fans on your Facebook and Twitter pages, as well as the number of pending Facebook notifications.

-Overall, it’s mainly a coding project, to get the values on different web services (Facebook, Twitter, Gmail).
+Overall, it’s mainly a coding project to get the values from different web services (Facebook, Twitter, Gmail).
 And then some electronics to display these values on the LEDs.

 Source: Instructables